CNES/cars/docs/source/configuration/pipelines/subsampling.rst

       - The resolution(s) at which the outputs should be resampled.
       - list[int]
       - [16, 4, 1]
+    * - min_image_size
+      - Image size below which subsampling is not done.
+      - int
+      - 80

 Below is an example configuration for this pipeline :